7-Up Cranberry Jello Salad

 How to Make 7-Up Cranberry Jello Salad Image

-Chill the Jello layer for a couple of hours until it's set.
-And then whip up and spread on the salad's creamy cream cheese-based topping.
+Pop the Jello layer in the refrigerator and chill it for a couple of hours until it's set.

 The pineapple juice for the topping is the drained juice from the crushed pineapple used in the bottom Jello layer.
 So when you drain that can of crushed pineapple, be sure to save the juice.
+I place a strainer over a small bowl, and drain the canned pineapple through the strainer.
+That way the bowl below captures all that wonderful juice for me to save to make the topping.

 Spreading Topping on 7-Up Cranberry Jello Salad Image

-This adds another element of crunch to the salad, as well as adds some decoration to the top.
+This adds another element of crunch to the salad, as well as adds some nice decoration to the top.

 Sprinkling 7-Up Cranberry Jello Salad with Pecans Image

-Refrigerate the prepared Jello salad overnight to give it time to set up fully.
+Refrigerate the prepared Jello salad overnight to give it time to set up fully. -- Then you're ready to serve up the creamy cranberry deliciousness!

 Check out these other tasty cranberry recipes:

-7-Up Cranberry Jello Salad Image
+Square of 7-Up Cranberry Jello Salad Image

 Thank you for stopping by The Kitchen is My Playground.
 We'd love to have you back soon!